The 5pm Salmon Fishing Blues

 Thousands Of Lost Salmon Hooking Opportunities

 The thing that cracks me up the most having watched the 'debacle' going on for decades is that it'll be effecting the local economies by making rivers appear to have less salmon in them.
-In the last 2 weeks alone I know of a dozen 'golden' opportunities on the Tay that were squandered by anglers who don't technically know what they are doing.
+Most weeks I hear of dozens of 'golden' opportunities on the Tay that were squandered by anglers who don't technically know what they are doing.
 That frustrates me as any ghillie wants to see that amazing salmon smile on an angler's face after the successful conclusion of battle with a perfect super fit Scottish Spring fish.
-The second a salmon does feel the hook it's objective is to get rid of the fly and they are true masters at doing so unless you've 'clinically' set the hook to a degree where the fish would need to break your line you to escape the landing net!
+The second a salmon does feel the hook it's objective is to get rid of it and they are true masters at doing so unless you've 'clinically' set the hook to a degree where the fish would need to break your line to escape the landing net!

 The Amazing Taking Consistency Of Scottish Salmon

-I know for a fact due to the daily 'high' consistency level of squandered salmon hooking opportunities that angler incompetence plays a big part in our game these days.
+I know for a fact due to the 'high' consistency level of squandered salmon hooking opportunities that angler incompetence plays a big part in our game these days.
 The average take to landed salmon ratio for the average salmon fisher at best would be about 4 to 1.
-Think about the positive impact of the other salmon being landed for salmon fisher retention in this sport and the sheer 'economic value' to Scotland.
-If we are in a 'cyclical' down turn which I personally don't agree with as it's impossible to truly know (as long as salmon angler rod catches are all we've got as a measuring tool) but regardless when are anglers going to take a good look in the mirror and make a decision to obtain the necessary salmon hooking skills to be consistent at turning the majority of their salmon takes into fish for the Scottish river scoresheets!
+Think about the positive impact of these other salmon being landed for salmon fisher retention in this sport and the sheer 'economic value' to Scotland.
+Since it looks like we are in a salmon stock down turn even though it's impossible to truly know (as long as salmon angler rod catches are all we've got as a measuring tool) but when are the majority of anglers going to take a good look in the mirror and make a decision to obtain the necessary salmon hooking skills to be consistent at turning their hard earned salmon takes into fish for the Scottish river scoresheets.
 Follow this link if you want to be personally shown how to set a hook effectively by a professional salmon fishing guide.

 D-U-N-S No: 22-265-4509